krayin/krayin-docs/docs/1.x/graphql-admin-api/promotions.md

 ### 5. Get Catalog Rule Product By Id

-You can get the Catalog Rule Products By Id from the Bagisto store.
+You can get the Catalog Rule Products By Id from the Krayin store.
 You can achieve this job by using the `Catalog Rule Product` API call.

 - Headers